History of gamma-ray burst research: Early research missions

 Shortly after the discovery of gamma-ray bursts, a general consensus arose within the astronomical community that in order to determine what caused them, they would have to be identified with astronomical objects at other wavelengths, particularly visible light, as this approach had been successfully applied to the fields of radio X-ray astronomy.
 This method would require far more accurate positions of several gamma-ray bursts than the Vela system could provide.
 Greater accuracy required the detectors to be spaced farther apart.
 Instead of launching satellites only into Earth's orbit, it was deemed necessary to spread the detectors throughout the Solar System.

 By the end of 1978, the first Inter-Planetary Network (IPN) had been completed.
-In addition to the Vela satellites, the IPN included 5 new space probes: the Russian Prognoz 7, in orbit around the Earth, the German Helios 2, in elliptical orbit around the Sun, and NASA's Pioneer Venus Orbiter, Venera 11, and Venera 12, each of which orbited Venus.
+In addition to the Vela satellites, the IPN included 5 new space probes: the Soviet Prognoz 7, in orbit around the Earth, the German Helios 2, in elliptical orbit around the Sun, and NASA's Pioneer Venus Orbiter, Venera 11, and Venera 12, each of which orbited Venus.
 The research team at the Russian Institute for Space Research in Moscow, led by Kevin Hurley, was able to use the data collected by the IPN to accurately determine the position of gamma-ray bursts with an accuracy of a few minutes of arc.
 However, even when using the most powerful telescopes available, nothing of interest could be found within the determined regions.

 To explain the existence of gamma-ray bursts, many speculative theories were advanced, most of which posited nearby galactic sources.
 Little progress was made, however, until the 1991 launch of the Compton Gamma Ray Observatory and its Burst and Transient Source Explorer (BATSE) instrument, an extremely sensitive gamma-ray detector.
 This instrument provided crucial data indicating that GRBs are isotropic (not biased towards any particular direction in space, such as toward the galactic plane or the Galactic Center).
 Because the Milky Way galaxy has a very flat structure, if gamma-ray bursts were to originate from within the Milky Way, they would not be distributed isotropically across the sky, but instead concentrated in the plane of the Milky Way.
 Although the luminosity of the bursts suggested that they had to be originating within the Milky Way, the distribution provided very strong evidence to the contrary.

 BATSE data also showed that GRBs fall into two distinct categories: short-duration, hard-spectrum bursts ("short bursts"), and long-duration, soft-spectrum bursts ("long bursts").
 Short bursts are typically less than two seconds in duration and are dominated by higher-energy photons; long bursts are typically more than two seconds in duration and dominated by lower-energy photons.
 The separation is not absolute and the populations overlap observationally, but the distinction suggests two different classes of progenitors.
 However, some believe there is a third type of GRBs.
 The three kinds of GRBs are hypothesized to reflect three different origins: mergers of neutron star systems, mergers between white dwarfs and neutron stars, and the collapse of massive stars.